americanexpress/unify-flowret/readme.md

 BPM products do not offer true technical parallel processing.
 They offer business parallel processing in which while one can have multiple branches emanating from a route, they will still be executed one at a time.
 1. Except for synchronization of application specific data structures, no additional work around enabling parallel processing is required to be done on the application / consumer side.
 Parallel processing is completely managed by Flowret as specified in the process definition file
-1. Configurable number of threads are used for parallel processing
+1. Configurable number of threads from a pool used for parallel processing or unbounded child threads - the choice is yours

 ##### State Management
 1. Implements "resume from where it left off" functionality